zzo/JUTE/README.md

 #### Kick Lower Frame

-This button reloads the list of unit tests in the center panel
+This button reloads the list of unit tests in the center panel.
+Espeically handy after running a single unit test.

 #### Clear Tests